 We implemented a theory-driven aggregation of the above individual indicators.
-We construct composite scores for each pillar as well as for the composite Public Spending Quality index.
+We construct composite scores for each pillar as well as for the composite PSQ index.
 After standardizing each indicator, we carried out a simple averaging across indicators first within each pillar then across pillars.
-18 In addition to being parsimonious, this method reflects our theoretical expectations closest, that is it combines indicators as our theory predicts.
+12 In addition to being parsimonious, this method reflects our theoretical expectations closest, that is, it combines indicators as our theory predicts.

-We produced regional scores for the cross-section of NUTS2 and NUTS3 regions over the whole 2006-2015 period as well as for NUTS2 regions annually following the same procedures described here.
-First, we assigned contracts to regions based on the buyer's main address in order to reflect the procurement decisions made by public organisations.
+We produced regional scores for the cross-section of NUTS-2 and NUTS-3 regions over the whole 2006-15 period as well as for NUTS-2 regions annually following the same procedures described here.
+First, we assigned contracts to regions based on the buyer's main address in order to reflect the procurement decisions made by public organizations.
 Given that we only consider local and regional public buyers such as municipalities, the location of contract performance is also typically the same region as the buyer's region.
 We assigned contracts to years based on the contract award year because this is the point in time when most of our indicators are defined and the corresponding government decisions made such as evaluating bidders.
-19 Second, we imposed a minimum number of contracts per region or region-year to assure that the underlying contracting data is of sufficient scope for regional scoring (35 for NUTS3 regions and 100 for NUTS2 regions).
-Third, we standardized indicators by transforming them into a 0-100 band with 100 representing the best observed performance over the whole period and 0 representing the worst (this is essentially a frontier benchmarking approach such as the methodology adopted by the Doing Business scoring (World Bank, 2016).
+13 Second, we imposed a minimum number of contracts per region or region-year to assure that the underlying contracting data is of sufficient scope for regional scoring (35 for NUTS-3 regions and 100 for NUTS-2 regions).
+Third, we standardized indicators by transforming them into a 0-100 band, with 100 representing the best observed performance over the whole period and 0 representing the worst (this is essentially a frontier benchmarking approach such as the methodology adopted by the Doing Business scoring; World Bank, 2016).
 Fourth, we calculated the simple arithmetic average of indicators constituting each pillar.
 In the rare occasions that one of the constitutive variables were missing on the regional level, we averaged only the observed indicators.
-Fifth, we averaged across the four pillars giving equal weight to each of them producing the composite Public Spending Quality index.
-Averaging across the pillars in a separate step assures that the number of composing indicators within each pillar does not influence the pillar's importance or weight in the total Public Spending Quality index.
+Fifth, we averaged across the four pillars giving equal weight to each of them producing the composite PSQ index.
+Averaging across the pillars in a separate step assures that the number of composing indicators within each pillar does not influence the pillar's importance or weight in the total PSQ index.

-The composite regional Public Spending Quality index follows a roughly normal distribution, warranting later statistical analysis while the four pillars themselves are roughly normally distributed, too (see Appendix B for further descriptive statistics, in particular Figure B1 and B2 for the distributions of the composite score and the four pillars).
-Each of the four pillars are positively correlated with the total Public Spending Quality index with the transparency component displaying the weakest relationship as quite a few well governed regions perform poorly on this dimension as noted by the European Commission a long time ago20 (for details see Appendix B).
-In addition, the pillars are weakly correlated with each other too (Table B2).
+The composite regional PSQ index follows a roughly normal distribution, warranting later statistical analysis while the four pillars themselves are roughly normally distributed, too (see Appendix B in the supplemental data online for further descriptive statistics, in particular Figures B1 and B2 for the distributions of the composite score and the four pillars).
+Each of the four pillars are positively correlated with the total PSQ index with the transparency component displaying the weakest relationship as quite a few well governed regions perform poorly on this dimension as noted by the European Commission a long time ago14 (for details, see Appendix B online).
+In addition, the pillars are weakly correlated with each other too (see Table B2 online).